virezox/mech/docs/readme.md

 ## How to add a new site?

 1. see how YT-DLP does it

+2. try navigating to the target page from home screen, instead of going directly to page

-2. check media page for JSON requests
+3. check media page for JSON requests
-3. check HAR file
+4. check HAR file
-4. check HTML
+5. check HTML
-5. monitor APK for JSON requests
+6. monitor APK for JSON requests
-6. APK tool
+7. APK tool
-7. AndroGuard
+8. AndroGuard